-Icon Behavior Shortcut 1M Click this button to open a one-to-many relationship dialog to add a relationship between the two tables.
-The selected table becomes the referencing table and will have the many endpoint of the link.
-Option/Alt Ctrl + O + MM Click this button to open a many-to-many relationship dialog to add a relationship between the two tables.
-This option will create a new table based on the selected columns for the two relating tables and link them.
-Option/Alt Ctrl + M +
+Icon Behavior Shortcut 1M Click this button to open a one-to-many relationship dialog to add a rela- Option/Alt + tionship between the two tables.
+The selected table becomes the referencing Ctrl + O table and will have the many endpoint of the link.
+MM Click this button to open a many-to-many relationship dialog to add a rela- Option/Alt + tionship between the two tables.
+This option will create a new table based Ctrl + M on the selected columns for the two relating tables and link them.